-The rights of the Noteholders depend on the Agent's and the Security Agent's actions and financial standing
+The Agent and/or the Security Agent may be replaced and the rights of the Noteholders depend on the Agent's and the Security Agent's actions and financial standing

 By subscribing for, or accepting the assignment of, any Note, each Noteholder will accept the appointment of a noteholders' agent to act for and on its behalf and to perform administrative functions relating to the Notes (the "Agent") (being on the date of this Investor Presentation Nordic Trustee Oy, incorporated under the laws of Finland with business identity code 2488240-7), the Intercreditor Agreement and the Security Documents (each as defined herein).
 The Agent, in turn, has by execution of the Intercreditor Agreement appointed a common security agent as agent and representative of certain secured parties, to represent and act for such secured parties, including the Noteholders (acting through the Agent), in relation to the Transaction Security (as defined in the Terms and Conditions) in accordance with the Intercreditor Agreement (the "Security Agent") (being on the date of this Investor Presentation Intertrust (Finland) Oy, incorporated under the laws of Finland with business identity code 2343108-1).